Real Estate for Commercial Properties

 Students often select a second major such as Building Construction, Property Management or Marketing or choose a minor including Business, Entrepreneurship or Professional Sales, adding specialization to their education.

-Students graduate with a BS in Real Estate degree, Commercial Development Major.
+Students graduate with a B.S. in Real Estate degree, Real Estate for Commercial Properties Major.

-Learn more about the CDI major's classes on our students page.
+Learn more about the major's classes on our students page.